openMF/community-app/README.md

 The app connects to the platform running on the same host/port when deployed on a server.

-If you want to connect to the API running elsewhere, then append the baseApiUrl and tenantIdentifier as query parameters,
+If you want to connect to the API running elsewhere, then append the baseApiUrl and tenantIdentifier as query parameters.

 e.g. http://localhost:9002/?baseApiUrl=https://localhost:8443&tenantIdentifier=default